Jason Lowe (footballer)

-Jason John Lowe (born 2 September 1991) is an English professional footballer who plays for club Tranmere Rovers.
-He has played much of his career as a midfielder but has also been used as a right-back.
+Jason John Lowe (born 2 September 1991) is an English professional footballer who plays as a midfielder or right-back.

 Lowe came through the youth system at Blackburn Rovers to turn professional in September 2009 and make his senior debut in January 2011.
 He then spent a short time on loan at Oldham Athletic.
 He also made his international debut for the England under-20 team in 2011, captained his country at the 2011 FIFA U-20 World Cup, and made his under-21 debut that same year.
 He became a regular in the Blackburn first-team from the 2011–12 season, when the club were relegated from the Premier League.
 He spent five seasons with the club in the Championship, though he was hampered by injuries in the 2014–15 and 2015–16 campaigns.
 He played 196 games for the club in all competitions.

 He signed with Birmingham City in August 2017.
 He struggled for game-time and moved on to Bolton Wanderers in June 2018, who went on to be relegated into League One at the end of the 2018–19 campaign.
 He was released after serving as club captain for much of the 2019–20 season as Bolton suffered a second successive relegation.
 He joined League Two club Salford City in July 2020 and scored the winning penalty kick in the 2020 EFL Trophy final.
 He spent three seasons with Salford before returning to League One with Port Vale in July 2023.
 Vale were relegated, though he was promoted out of League Two with the club at the end of the 2024–25 season.
-He joined Tranmere Rovers in June 2025.
+He joined Tranmere Rovers for the 2025–26 campaign.